Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Introduction

-The first main contribution of this paper concerning the above open problem is to prove that such a "suitable" topology is the well-known mixed topology $\tau_{1}^{\mc M}$ on $C_b(E)$, i.e., the strongest locally convex topology on $C_b(E)$ which on $\|\cdot\|_\infty$-bounded subsets of $C_b(E)$ coincides with the topology of uniform convergence on compact subsets of $E$ (see Section 2 and Appendix \ref{app.A} for details), provided $(P_t)_{t \geq 0}$, satisfies the following very general condition (cf.\,\eqref{eq:1.6} and \eqref{eq:1.7} above):
+So, it has been an open problem whether the transition semigroup of a general Markov process $\mathbb{M}$ as above, which has the Feller property \eqref{eq:1.5}, is infinitesimally generated by its strong derivative at zero and can be reconstructed from the latter through an Euler formula in a ``suitable'' topology on $C_b(E)$.
+It turns out that such a "suitable" topology is the well-known mixed topology $\tau_{1}^{\mc M}$ on $C_b(E)$, i.e. the strongest locally convex topology on $C_b(E)$ which on $\|\cdot\|_\infty$-bounded subsets of $C_b(E)$ coincides with the topology of uniform convergence on compact subsets of $E$ (see Section 2 and Appendix \ref{app.A} for details).\\